-Childcare costs refers to the money that you pay to your Childcare Provider for caring for/looking after your child or children, usually so you can attend work, training or full-time education.
+Childcare costs refer to the money that you pay to your Childcare Provider for caring for/looking after your child or children, usually so you can attend work, training or full-time education.

 With such a high proportion of your income going towards childcare costs, it is important to make sure you are receiving all the financial support you are entitled to.

-There are different types of help towards childcare costs, with support available through the benefits system or tax relief.
-It is important to be aware that regardless of your circumstances, even if you are working, in a couple or single, you may still be entitled to help.
+There are different types of help towards these childcare costs, with support available to working parents through the benefits system, Government support schemes or tax relief.
+The best form of help will be determined by your circumstances, such as whether you are working or self-employed, in a couple or single, and how much your childcare costs are.

-There may be different criteria in place that you must meet to be eligible to apply for help towards your childcare costs.
+There are different criteria in place that you must meet to be eligible to apply for the different forms of help towards your childcare costs.

 You should read the criteria for each scheme or benefit carefully, as they may be different, but the most common criteria to qualify may specify:

-The main forms of support with the cost of childcare are outlined further down this article.
-The amount of financial support you may be entitled to receive on each of those schemes will depend on your circumstances.
+The main forms of support with the cost of childcare are outlined below.
+The amount of financial support you may be entitled to receive on each of those schemes will depend on your circumstances and it can be complicated working out what is best for you.
 It is therefore important to contact a Family Benefits Advisor, who will help you work out the most beneficial source of support for your family.